 Frequently Asked Questions

-- Question: What is the difference between a facelift and a “mini” facelift?
+- Question: What is the difference between a facelift surgery and a “mini” facelift?
 What is a “full” facelift?

 - Answer: The terminology in facelift procedures can be very confusing.
-Plus, different surgeons mean different things when they say facelift, neck lift, “mini” facelift, etc. In my practice, a facelift is a comprehensive surgical procedure designed to lift and tighten the neck, jawline, and cheek areas all together.
-A “mini” facelift is a less extensive procedure with shorter incisions and less dissection.
-This procedure, as it sounds, is best used in cases where less work needs to be done.
+Plus, different surgeons mean different things when they say facelift, neck lift, “mini” facelift, etc. In my practice, a facelift surgery is a comprehensive surgical procedure designed to lift and tighten the neck, jawline, and cheek areas all together.
+A “mini” facelift surgery is a less extensive procedure with shorter incisions and less dissection.
+A “mini” facelift, as it sounds, is best used in cases where less work needs to be done.
 Recovery is faster, but there is some tradeoff in terms of exactly what can be accomplished.
 Finally, “full” facelift is a term not commonly used in modern plastic surgery.
 This implies longer incisions and more dissection, and includes elevation of the forehead and brow region in addition to the lower face and neck.
 Today, the upper face is mostly addressed with endoscopic and minimally-invasive techniques.

 - Question: What areas are addressed during the facelift and neck lift procedures?

 - Answer: In my practice, the facelift surgery is performed as a deep plane extended lift for the midface, lower face, and neck.
 This technique allows for natural-appearing rejuvenation of the entire face and neck region, avoiding the obvious signs of other techniques.
 After the San Francisco facelift surgery, you will notice elevation and repositioning of the roundness of the upper cheek, improvement of the jawline, and tightening of the neck muscles and skin.
 All of this is performed, in the majority of cases, through incisions that are hidden in the creases around the ears.